RESOStandards/reso-upi/README.md

 ### Other Benefits of URNs
 * Since `version` is included, different formulas could be used for different versions and accommodate future changes or improvements without making backwards-breaking changes.
 * v1 URNs are also supported, they're just not encoded using the component scheme shown here.
-They could either be prefixed with `1.0` in place of `2.0`, above, or we can assume that if the data in the DD field does not start with `urn:reso:upi`, that it's in the v1 format.
+They could either be prefixed with `1.0` in place of `2.0`, above, or we can assume that if the data in the Data Dictionary field does not start with `urn:reso:upi`, that it's in the v1 format.
 * Since the URN-based UPI essentially encodes key/value pairs, it's extensible and could even support local components.
 * The URN-based UPI is self-documenting and human friendly, since each component is explicitly named.
 We know that the first element is `:country:` and what its value is, and that the second value is `:stateorprovince:`, etc.

 # UPI Hashes

-In the U.S., Parcel Numbers are a matter of public record.
+In the U.S., parcel numbers are a matter of public record.
 However, in other countries / scenarios, there may be some data that cannot be conveyed due to intellectual property concerns or for other reasons.

-The matching and deduplication aspects of the UPI still work even when hashed since if the same components and data were used between two records, their hashes would be the same.
+The matching and deduplication aspects of the UPI still work even when hashed, because if the same components and data were used between two records, their hashes would be the same.

-As for choice of hashes, since we're dealing with particularly sensitive data that others wouldn't want shared, one-way hashing (i.e. cryptographic hashing) is a natural choice since it sufficiently obscures the source data.
-They're also [**NIST**](https://csrc.nist.gov/projects/hash-functions) and global standards used in large-scale production environments like GitHub, Blockchain and Ethereum, and have support out of the box in programming languages and frameworks.
+As for choice of hashes, since we're dealing with particularly sensitive data that others wouldn't want shared, one-way hashing (i.e., cryptographic hashing) is a natural choice, since it sufficiently obscures the source data.
+They are also [**NIST**](https://csrc.nist.gov/projects/hash-functions) and global standards used in large-scale production environments like GitHub, Blockchain and Ethereum, and they have support out of the box in programming languages and frameworks.

-One-way hashes also offer collision-resistance, which is important for the universality of the UPI.
+One-way hashes also offer collision resistance, which is important for the universality of the UPI.

 ## Example
 Let's assume we have the UPI created in earlier examples: